 - 1 tablespoon olive oil

-- ¼ teaspoon nutmeg and cayenne pepper each
+- โ teaspoon nutmeg and cayenne pepper each

 Instructions

-- Heat up 1 tablespoon of oil, add the onion, garlic and ginger and cook gently for 3-4 minutes until softened stirring often.
+- Make soup base: Heat 1 tablespoon of oil, add the onion, garlic and ginger and cook gently for 3-4 minutes until softened stirring often.

-- Remove from the heat, top up with a little more stock (or water) if required, adjust the seasoning and serve.
+- Puree: Remove from the heat and puree the soup until creamy.
+Top up with a little more stock if required, adjust the seasoning and serve.

 Notes

-- Do not overcook the soup (so the vegetables retain their flavour).
-Cook until tender, remove from the heat then puree.
+- Try not to overcook the soup (so the vegetables retain their flavour).
+Cook just until the vegetables are tender, then remove from the heat and puree.

-- Do not add any salt until you've pureed the soup (the stock cubes contain a lot of salt so you may not need to add any).
+- Do not add any salt until you've pureed the soup (the stock usually contains a lot of salt so you may not need to add any).

-- Refrigerate leftover carrot and pumpkin soup for up to 3 days.
+- Refrigerate leftover pumpkin carrot soup for up to 3 days.

 - Freeze for up to 3 months.